 Pharmacy Technician

 Are you a detail-oriented person who loves working behind the scenes?
-Do you want to play a critical role in health care, supporting both patients and health care providers?
+Do you want to play a critical role in healthcare, supporting both patients and healthcare providers?
 In less than one year you can learn how to be a pharmacy technician.
 FRCC's hands-on training prepares you to join the pharmacy team in this important role.
-You'll get the skills, training and support you need to help pharmacists ensure the health and safety of patients.
+You'll gain the skills, training and support you need to help pharmacists ensure the health and safety of patients.

 Why Study to be a Pharmacy Technician at Front Range Community College?

-We'll prepare you to work in community and institutional pharmacy settings and include you in our extensive health care network that will help you make important career connections.
+We'll prepare you to work in community and institutional pharmacy settings and help you make important career connections.

-Our one-year program prepares you to perform pharmacy-related functions, generally working under the direct supervision of a licensed pharmacist.
-Our training includes both classroom and simulated components along with a hands-on experience.
+Our one-year program prepares you to perform pharmacy-related functions, so you can work alongside pharmacists, pharmacy managers and other valuable healthcare professionals.
+Our training includes classroom and simulated components along with a hands-on experience to prepare you to enter the healthcare workforce.

 Our program also prepares you to take the Pharmacy Technician National Examination.
-After passing the test, you can register an apply for a licensure to practice in Colorado.
+After passing the exam, you can register and apply for licensure to practice in Colorado.

-You can enter the program in either the fall or spring semester.
+At the Westminster Campus, you can enter the program in either the fall or the spring semester.

 Certificate Details